edthedev/edthedev.github.io/blog/minetest/mods.md

 - The iron hammer wears out over time, but can be repaired with another iron hammer.
 - Ability to repair iron hammers can be turned off, if you want to have an unavoidable cost to doing repairs.
 I leave it on, because iron is so available, anyway.

+`Doctor Who Tardis` adds a working Tardis, Cybermen and Daleks
+- The working Tardis is seriously cool.
+- Great way to find a missing biome you need, without using the in-game terminal
+- Cyberment will murder all of your animals, burn through the sides of your buildings and mercilessly grief your structurs.
+Do not go away from keyboard.
+- I uninstalled this mod, and plan to re-install it after I create a fork with no Cybermen or Daleks.

+> "The Cybermen were never allowed to play Rassilon's Game.
+They were too good." - The Second Doctor, The Five Doctors

 `Headanim` lets other players see which way you are looking.

 `Item Frames and Pedestals` allows you to mount itmes on your walls, or on a stone pillar.
 - Compliments to `Storage Drawers` since it stores items that `Storage Drawers` cannot, such as tools.
 - A good option for labeling your chests in  a sorting machine built with `Pipeworks`.

+`Kart Car` adds a go cart to MineGame.
+- Requires perfectly flat ground.
+- If you're looking for pragmatic ways to get around, consider `Legboat`, `Movement Essentials`, `Realistic Hangglider` instead.
+- Demands a mod that adds sloped blocks to build with.
+- If you want to build a cool race track and race around on it, this is the mod!

 `LWScratch` adds robots you can craft and program in a graphical language similar to [Scratch](https://scratch.mit.edu/).
 - Make a robot do boring repetitive parts of your builds.